 There are many real estate financial indicators for Bozeman.
-Benchmarks that provide the most value for Bozeman Real Estate Analysis (especially for income producing real estate investments) are:
+Benchmarks that provide the most value for Bozeman Real Estate Investing (especially for income producing real estate investments) are:

 Gross Rent Multiplier: Calculates the market value of the property.